ESA astronaut Christer Fuglesang, from Sweden, poses in an Extravehicular Mobility Unit, or spacewalk suit.

-A Swedish physicist specialized in particle physics, Christer Fuglesang worked at CERN (European Research Centre on Particle Physics) in Geneva when he was selected in May 1992 to join ESA's Astronaut Corps at the European Astronaut Centre in Cologne, Germany.
+A Swedish physicist specialised in particle physics, Christer Fuglesang worked at CERN (European Research Centre on Particle Physics) in Geneva when he was selected in May 1992 to join ESA's Astronaut Corps at the European Astronaut Centre in Cologne, Germany.

 In May 1993, Christer Fuglesang was selected to train in Russia for the Euromir 95 mission with fellow ESA astronaut Thomas Reiter, of Germany.
 He was formed for onboard engineer tasks, extra-vehicular activities (spacewalks) and operation of the Soyuz spacecraft.
 As a member of the backup crew for the actual mission, he was the prime Crew Interface Coordinator (CIC).
 All along the 179-day mission (September3, 1995 - February 29, 1996), he was the main contact at the Russian Mission Control Centre (TsUP) in Kaliningrad, with Thomas Reiter in Mir.
 He also acted as coordinator between Mir and the Euromir 95 Payloads Operations Control Centre, located in Oberpfaffenhofen, Germany, and the project management.